 NIBS is a non-profit, non-governmental organization that provides the opportunity for free and open discussion of issues and problems.
 By working with legislators, regulatory agencies, and officials within the construction industry, NIBS aims to engage all parties and seek consensus solutions to mutual problems of concern.

 The organization is based in Washington, D.C. and has a professional staff that provides technical, managerial, and administrative support for a variety of programs.
 NIBS is directed by a 21-member Board of Directors.
 Fifteen members are elected, and 6 members are appointed by the President of the United States, subject to the approval of the U.S. Senate.

-The Institute's councils and standing committees—the Consultative Council, established as mandated in The Institute's authorizing legislation; the Coordinating Council; the Building Seismic Safety Council (BSSC); the Building Enclosure Technology and Environment Council (BETEC); the buildingSMART Alliance; the Multihazard Mitigation Council (MMC); the Council on Finance, Insurance and Real Estate (CFIRE); the National Council on Building Codes and Standards (NCBCS); the National Mechanical Insulation Committee (NMIC); and the Facility Maintenance and Operations Committee (FMOC)—are integral and vital components of the Institute.
-They focus on broad-based and specialized building process issues.
-Each specialty council is governed by a voluntary board of direction comprised of nationally recognized leaders in appropriate disciplines.
+NIBS operates a number of councils, including the Consultative Council; Coordinating Council; Building Seismic Safety Council (BSSC); Building Enclosure Technology and Environment Council (BETEC); buildingSMART Alliance; Multihazard Mitigation Council (MMC); Council on Finance, Insurance and Real Estate (CFIRE); National Council on Building Codes and Standards (NCBCS); National Mechanical Insulation Committee (NMIC); and Facility Maintenance and Operations Committee (FMOC).
+Each council retains a special focus and is governed by a voluntary board with nationally recognized leaders in appropriate disciplines.